AnaGM2/Mathematics-Degree-Projects/Year-1/Physics-I/README.md

 It consists of the following content:

-* Scripts: A folder containing the scripts with the examples covered in class.
+* `Scripts/`: A folder containing the scripts with the examples covered in class.

-* Exercises: A folder containing the exercises solved during the practical sessions.
+* `Exercises/`: A folder containing the exercises solved during the practical sessions.

-* "Informe Física I.pdf": The final report featuring the obtained results.
+* `Informe Física I.pdf`: The final report featuring the obtained results.